 At Asbury Theological Seminary I have been participating in the Ministry Partners Program which facilitates helping individuals, groups, and churches who would like to give for the purpose of helping me live out my call to ordained ministry and graduate from seminary with the least amount of debt possible.

 In this post I'll share some stats when it comes to grades, credits earned, and credits to go!
 You'll also see more about about the impact this program has had on my life and what I hope to do in the coming years.
-Soon I'll update the contents of this post with the official stats as far as funds raised so far and remaining to raise for this 2019/2020 school year.
+For those of you who are to-the-point kind of people or just curious about finance number, here are the stats on fundraising goals as of February 17, 2020.

 Grades and Credits